Orbital (band): Later albums

 In 1998, they returned to the studio to work on their fifth album The Middle of Nowhere.
 This was released in 1999, becoming their third top five album, and was a return to a more upbeat style; with Alison Goldfrapp returning on vocals and the single "Style" using the stylophone.
 In 2000 the single "Beached" was released from the soundtrack to the film The Beach, mixing the brothers' musical style with a melody by Angelo Badalamenti and the words of Leonardo DiCaprio from the film.

 The Altogether, released in 2001, included guest vocals by the Hartnolls' brother-in-law David Gray, a sampled Ian Dury, and a version of the Doctor Who theme, and was mixed for 5.1 surround sound.
 It was to be their last album for FFRR, and had a mixed critical reception.
 The following year, Work 1989-2002 collected various singles from "Chime" onwards.
-Orbital recorded the track "Technologique Park" for the 2002 film XXX and can be seen in film playing the track live in a club.
+Orbital recorded the track "Technologique Park" for the 2002 film XXX, in which they can be seen playing the track live in a club.

 In 2003, Orbital recorded the soundtrack for the horror film Octane.

 Orbital split up in 2004.
 They played a final series of gigs in June and July 2004 at the Glastonbury Festival, the T in the Park Festival in Scotland, the Oxegen festival in Ireland, Istanbul, Turkey and the Wire Festival in Japan, concluding with a live Peel Session gig at Maida Vale Studios in London on 28 July 2004.
 The release of their seventh and last original album, Blue Album, coincided with this final wave of shows.
 The album included Sparks (on "Acid Pants") and Lisa Gerrard (on the final single, "One Perfect Sunrise").

 Following the breakup

 Paul Hartnoll continued to record music under his own name, including tracks for the 2005 game Wipeout Pure for the PSP.
-He released his first full length solo album, entitled The Ideal Condition on the ACP record label in June 2007.
+He released his first solo album, The Ideal Condition, on the ACP record label in June 2007.
 Alongside Flood, he also jointly produced Strength in Numbers by band The Music.

 Phil Hartnoll formed a new electronica duo, Long Range, with Nick Smith.
 Their debut album, Madness and Me, was released on their own label, Long Range Recordings, in August 2007.

 Orbital released a two-CD/DVD compilation Orbital: Live at Glastonbury 1994-2004 in June 2007, containing over two hours of music recorded at their various performances at the festival.